-She's only been photographing weddings for two years, but Paris Hawken is quickly establishing herself as one of the world's wedding photographers on the rise.
+She’s only been photographing weddings for a few years, but Paris Hawken is quickly establishing herself as one of the world’s wedding photographers on the rise.
 Her natural, paired-back style fuses light, landscapes and romance to create something only true photographic talents manage to achieve.
 So, naturally, we cherished the opportunity to pick her brain about how to choose a wedding photographer, and what inspires her.

 E + A: Paris, tell us about you…

 PH: Hello!
-I’m a photographer based in Margaret River, Western Australia and I’ve been shooting for nearly two years now.
+I’m a photographer based in Margaret River, Western Australia and I’ve been shooting for a few years now.
 Before that I studied photography at the Central Institute of Technology in Perth, where I graduated as Dual Top Student.
 Last year was my first full wedding season and I shot close to twenty weddings, and this season is shaping up to be a big one with close to forty weddings.
 I also exhibit my personal photography work and am partners in a photographic agency called Elements Margaret River alongside Russell Ord and Mark Boskell.

 E + A: What inspires you as a wedding photographer – how do you keep your work so fresh and avoid horrible bridal cliches?